1Password/solutions/dev-onboarding-guide/ssh-guide.md

 ## Step 2: Review best practices

-You can help your team use SSH best practices by sharing the following principles wiht them:
+You can help your team use SSH in a secure and efficient manner by sharing the following best practices with them:

 - **Descriptive key names:** Name your SSH keys in 1Password clearly, indicating the service/machine and owner (e.g., `GitLab - MyProject - MacBookPro`, `AWS Staging Server Access`).
 - **Key separation (recommended):** If feasible, consider using different SSH keys for different critical services or environments.